jaskaran1031/jaskaran1031.github.io/README.md

 ### 4. Choose a Theme

 As you might have noticed, the webpage with your resume looks very plain and simple.
 To make your resume look more exciting you will select a theme that will automatically adjust your resume and make it a great looking static site.
-In the book, we can see how Etter recommends using static site generators like Jekyll due to its simplicity, quickness, and efficiency.
+In the book, you can see how Etter recommends using static site generators like Jekyll due to its simplicity, quickness, and efficiency.
 There is no need to install additional files, adjust your files for a specific theme, or needing any databases.
 Jekyll gives you the tools to create and customize your static site template for your markdown files.
 Of course, creating your site template can take a bit of time.
 For more information on an in-depth tutorial for Jekyll check out _More Resources_.
 In our guide, you will see a different option using GitHub pages themes that use pre-existing Jekyll themes.
 GitHub provides themes that can be easily selected and applied to your current repository without any concerns.

 To add a theme to your repository:
 > 1. At your repository go to the `settings tab`